-In practice your pension is built up from blocks of pension calculated each year, based on 1/60th of your Pensionable Earnings each year.
-The pension earned each year is then increased by the rise in the Consumer Prices Index (CPI), up to a maximum of 5%, for each subsequent complete year up to your retirement date.
+Consumer Prices Index (CPI), up to a maximum of 5%, for each subsequent complete year up to your retirement date.
+The pension earned each year after 1 April 2016 is then increased by the rise in the CPI, up to a maximum of 2.5% for each subsequent complete year up to your retirement date.